AfonsoFeliciano/AZ-900-Notes/README.md

 ## Principle of economies of scale

 When the company grows in size, it becomes more effective at what they do.
-Thanks to this they can reduce their operation costs and therefore decrease their price per unit.
+Thanks to this they can reduce their operating costs and therefore decrease their price per unit.

 <p align="center">